 Set Clear Terms and Controls:

-Set clear payment terms and conditions for vendors who are more prone to causing disputes.
-This specific control can help eliminate the bottlenecks in the process.
+Set clear payment terms for vendors prone to disputes.
+This control helps eliminate process bottlenecks.
 In addition, utilizing a three-way matching process and leveraging a purchase order system may further tighten the controls in AP.

 Perform Regular Reviews of the AP Records:

 When thoroughly reviewed, the records and systems usually reveal weaknesses and loopholes in the established controls and systems.
-These alarming trends are identified with regular reviews of the AP system and process.
+Regular reviews of the AP system and process identify these alarming trends.

 Train and Educate the AP Resources:

-Whether it’s AP automation software or AP risk assessment policies, resources must be trained in these standards to identify risks proactively.
+Whether it’s AP automation software or AP risk assessment policies, teams must train resources in these standards to identify risks proactively

-If you are a business with not enough bandwidth to set these standards and implement them, then hiring a remote accounting firm that can help you perform these tasks can save you time, effort, and money, which you can redirect to more productive accounting work.
+If your business lacks the bandwidth to set and implement these standards, hiring a remote accounting firm can save you time, effort, and money, allowing you to focus on more productive tasks.
 If you are looking for a remote accounting firm to help you improve your risk controls, you can contact us at Back Office Accountants.